18 Aug And, in the Hamptons…..

 It doesn’t take much to keep the noise down at Town Pond – even with the traffic piling into East Hampton from Montauk Highway the residents of South End Cemetery have been at peace for the past couple of hundred years.
 Swans glide by and nest around the weathered gravestones and tombstones making for a charmed if noir welcome to this seaside town.

 Pay your respects and then take the stroll down Main Street to Newtown Lane.
 From the masculine stone behemoth of ST. LUKES CHURCH architectural history hits you big time with many buildings dating back to the early 1700s.
-The English colonial MULFORD FARM and clad period furnished HOME SWEET HOME MUSEUM with the GARDINER MILL in the background make for quite the picturesque view.
+The English colonial MULFORD FARM and period furnished HOME SWEET HOME MUSEUM with the GARDINER MILL in the background make for quite the picturesque view.
 Have an arts moment at GUILD HALL and then continue past charmed homes and inns – it’s all very very Americana.
-Once the retail starts, buckle your seat belts – you’re in for a dose of super charged shopping on summer weekend days with Escalades and Denalis emptying out hordes of shoppers and tourists on congested Village streets.
+Once the retail starts, buckle your seat belts, especially on summer weekends when you’re in for a dose of super charged shopping as Escalades and Denalis empty out hordes of shoppers and tourists on overly congested Village streets.

-While buff bodies hit the surf in Montauk, here in East Hampton, the overly taught skinned middle-aged peeps with children in tow vie to buy – it’s a shopping abbondanza for the haute brand-minded shopper.
+While buff bodies hit the surf in Montauk, here in East Hampton the overly taught-skinned middle-aged couples with children in tow vie to buy – it’s a shopping abbondanza for the haute brand-minded shopper.
 Yes, you’re by the beach – just a half mile or so – but just in case you forgot a bathing suit or a wrap, lucky you there’s Hermes, Ralph Lauren and J. Crew.
 The list of heavy hitting retailers goes on and on – think Madison Avenue meets Bleecker Street with the clientele to match on a Disney stage-set circa colonial period small town U.S.A.

-The 1770 HOUSE has all the makings of a great restaurant the problem is that even with the fine plates this New American feels stiff, more special occasion than country inn dine.
-Not so at the MAIDSTONE where the LIVING ROOM RESTAURANT has a great menu with quirky posh relaxed style.
-Ditto at THE PALM where you’re guaranteed a satisfying grill room surf and turf moment in the centuries old HUNTTING INN.
+The 1770 HOUSE has all the makings of a great restaurant – the problem is that even with its fine plates this New American feels stiff, more special occasion than country inn dine.
+Not so at the MAIDSTONE where the LIVING ROOM RESTAURANT has a great menu set to a quirky yet posh relaxed style.
+Was a time THE PALM guaranteed you a satisfying grill room surf and turf moment in the centuries old HUNTTING INN.
+Sad thing is that crowds of diners who confuse good taste with hefty prices make for a scary if almost unbearable claustrophobic and audibly maddening dine.
 Head to North Main Street past the Pantiago windmill and you’re in for a great take on up-to-date American plates at the EAST HAMPTON GRILL.
 Even if it’s a bit formula (from the folks who’ve brought us a slew of popular restaurants that includes the Houstons chain) you’re talking great eatery style with locally sourced fish and produce in their menu mix.
 On the edge of town there’s the celebrity encrusted NICK & TONI’S where East Hampton’s celebrity class holds court and getting a reservation can be as difficult as getting a village beach pass.